ptim0626/scanning-drift-corr/README.md

 The MATLAB-to-Python translation provides a convenient interface where MATLAB is not available or Python is the preferred language in your analysis pipeline.
-The initial translation focuses on consistency betweeh the MATLAB and Python version, after ensure the correctness then more changes will be made.
+The initial translation focuses on consistency between the MATLAB and Python version, after ensure the correctness then more changes will be made.
 A certain degree of parallelism is introduced in the Python version.